nickmccurdy/auto-pure/README.md

 * Styles for vertical and horizontal menus, including support for dropdown menus.

-* Useful form alignments that look great on all screen sizes.

 * Common table styles.

 * An extremely minimalist look that is super-easy to customize.